Quantum Sensing with Bright Two-Mode Squeezed Light in a Distributed Network of Gyroscopes: QUANTUM CRAMÉR-RAO BOUND

 \subsection{QCRB for the Separate bTMSS Configuration}

-Similarly, we calculate the quantum Cramér-Rao bound for the phase sensitivity for the separable distributed gyroscope configuration shown in Fig.~\ref{fig:fig4} with $M=2$.
-We obtain the QCRB of this configuration with coherent input of amplitude $\beta$ as,
+Similarly, we calculate the quantum Cramér-Rao bound for the phase sensitivity for the separable distributed gyroscope configuration shown in Fig.~\ref{fig:fig5} with $M$ gyroscope units and coherent input of amplitude $\beta$.
+We obtain the QCRB of this configuration as,

 When, $\eta \to 1$, the phase sensitivity become,